Best flea collars for cats of all ages and types

 Aimed at people with a bit more money in their pocket, is this cat flea collar from Adams worth the price?
 On balance, we would say yes.

-Not just targeted at flea, this is also aimed at disrupting larvae and eggs, so that the parasites are affected at every point in their lifestyle.
+Not just targeted at fleas, this is also aimed at disrupting larvae and eggs, so that the parasites are affected at every point in their lifecycle.

-For active cats, and those who spend a lot of time outdoors, they have been catered for too.
-The collar is water-resistant, and has a break-away feature in case they get caught on something.
-Around 14 months of protection are offered too, making this a decent long-lasting option.
+For high-energy cat breeds and breeds that love the outdoors, they have been catered for too.
+The collar is water-resistant and has a breakaway feature in case they get caught on something.
+Around 14 months of protection is offered, too, making this a decent, long-lasting option.

 Regardless, most reviews are generally positive, and you can probably have enough confidence that this will be a reliable product.